kallaway/100-days-of-code/log.md

 **Thoughts**: The CSS refresher was good for me since I haven't looked at it in a couple weeks as I've been focusing on Javascript.
 I learned a few things I did not know from my other CSS courses.

 ### Day 4: Sunday, May 12, 2019

+**Today's Progress**: Today I worked more on FreeCodeCamp.
+I continued to go through the Applied Visual Design section and learned about coloring and design for websites.
+I also bought 'You Don't Know JS: Up & Going' which I will begin reading tonight.

+**Thoughts**: I already knew some of what I went through, but I learned some syntax like "transform" and using different gradients.
+It was difficult for me to focus and be motivated over the weekend, but I'm happy I kept to this challenge and learned this weekend!

+### Day 5: Monday, May 13, 2019